How to apply

 For further information about the options please see the Course structure.

-The programme entry requirement is a 2.1 degree.
-Science, engineering or social science subjects preferred, but other subject areas will be considered.
+The programme entry requirement is a 2.1 degree in any subject.
 However, for candidates with a 2.2 Honours without work experience, our course has an internal mechanism, under which a request for approval has to be made by the Option Convenor to the Director of the course before an offer is made.
 A special case will only be valid for someone who has appropriate and relevant additional work or academic experience to compensate for the degree(s) being below the College's minimum entry requirement(s).
 The department will decide what relevant experience is and the duration or extent that is required to compensate for the requirements that are not fulfilled.

-- The minimum score for IELTS is 7.0 overall (minimum 6.5 in all elements).
+- IELTS: The minimum score is 7.0 overall (minimum 6.5 in all elements).
 For details of IELTS test centres, visit the IELTS website.
 Alternatively, contact your nearest British Council office if you are not a UK resident.

 The Course has a strong policy that all applicants must be interviewed if not rejected.
 Where this is not possible because of physical constraints, such as country of residency of applicant, a video interview (e.g. Skype) is normally arranged.